GingerNg/gingerng.github.io/_posts/2023-03-19-LLM_As_Generator_Of_Corpus.md

 LLMs have been applied in many fields such as chatbot, information extraction[1] and so on.

-Here, this post list some works which directly apply LLMs as generator of corpus.
+Last week, some discusions[https://gingerng.github.io/Thoughts_on_chatgpt/] have been posted.
+This post will list some works which apply LLMs as generator of corpus.

 ##### ChatAug